 In life we strive for balance: balance of mind, body and spirit.
 Yet, through trials and tribulations balance can become secondary to simply getting through the day: "doing the do.”
 Though this is a natural phenomenon, when we fall too far out of balance our mind, body and spirit react.
 Our minds might race, we might feel anxious, our bodies might ache, or we might react in more prominent ways that affect us long term.
 In my 30 plus years of practice my focus has been to help the body restore and regulate its vital force or chi, thus achieving optimal health and balance.
 I use many modalities from acupuncture and herbal medicine to injection therapy and nutrition to help affect this goal.

-I am a doting grandmother to twins, and with any spare time I love to garden and preserve the bounty for winter use.
-I like to take classes at the gym and walk or hike with my two dogs.
-Above all I am blessed to have the patients I have as well as my practice.
+I am a doting grandmother to 3 wonderful grandchildren; 12 year-old twins and a 41/2 year, who keep me busy playing, laughing and seeing life through young eyes.
+With any spare time I love to garden and preserve the bounty for winter use.
+I like to take classes at the gym and walk or hike with my dog.
+Above all I give thanks everyday to have work that I love and I feel blessed to have the patients and practice I have.